hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_colorful_graphic_of_a_bicycle_for_a_cycling_or_fit_0b9c0a54-1780-46a3-96fd-760701949d13-0_1.content.md

 ## Contact Us

 We value your feedback and welcome your comments and suggestions.
-If you have any questions or would like to get in touch with us, please use our contact form or send us an email at [email protected]
+If you have any questions or would like to get in touch with us, please use our contact form or send us an email at me@pavolhejny.com

 ## User Stories